 If you’re extending your visa, remember to contact your health insurance provider to extend your Overseas Student Health Cover.

-If you want to stay in Australia to attend your graduation, you will need to obtain an alternative visa from the Department of Immigration and Border Protection.
+If you want to stay in Australia to attend your graduation, you will need to contact the Department of Immigration and Border Protection about alternative visa options.

 When you apply for your alternative visa, we recommend you provide your completion letter as supporting evidence.
 In the weeks after the release of your final results, your completion letter will be available in Sydney Student (go to 'My studies', then 'Assessments').